top of page

 Hi, I’m Emily

 I’m passionate about exploring the unique aspects of neurodivergent well-being, through the lens of science, personal experience and the shared wisdom of the neurodivergent community.
-My work is informed by my background in scientific analysis, my training in mindfulness, and my passion for creativity, along with the lived experience of being a queer, late diagnosed, high masking autistic and ADHD person with PDA, anxiety, trauma and chronic pain.
-I bring all of this into my work to support and offer insight to those navigating neurodivergence.
+My work is informed by my background in scientific analysis, with a PhD. in Philosophy of Science and a decade spent as a science journalist.
+I also bring training in contemplative psychology, and a passion for creativity, along with my lived experience of being a queer, late diagnosed, high masking autistic and ADHD person with PDA, anxiety, trauma and chronic pain.

 Let's discover together what it means to live fully and joyfully, embracing the diversity of our minds.